You can’t teach writing! A Screwtape Letter for the homeschool mom

 That is why you must always encourage a shadowy, overwhelming terror of something they call “teaching writing.”
 This vague notion will make her lose sight of any small, achievable goals in her own education or that of her children.

 In the final case, your patient may simply excel in math and science.
 By her Enemy-bestowed nature, she craves that which is measurable and quantifiable.
 She hesitates about writing because she perceives the subject is too fluid to teach and too subjective to grade.
 Prey upon this!
 Remind her often that teaching and evaluating writing rely too much upon guesswork.

 You may even lead the patient to believe that math and science are the only really important subjects—that writing nowadays has no worth at all.
-This will lead to a great deal of pride.
-Your patient will feel not only superior, but fashionably modern.
+When you lead her to feel prideful, she will not only feel superior, but fashionably modern.